 Do you do talks or workshops?

-Currently I do not give talks, but there are some videos of past talks:
+There are some videos of past talks:

 How could I support this blog?